AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/common-installer-errors.md

 ### Error 5: Access Denied {#error-5}

-This error occurs when there's something wrong with permissions.
+This error occurs when there is something wrong with permissions.
 There may be several different reasons why AdGuard VPN installer does not have the permissions it requires to properly finish the installation process.
 You can try the following steps:

 - Temporarily disable your antiviruses.
 Some of them may interfere with the installation, depending on the severity of their settings.